A New Torus Generator for AGAMA: What goes on behind the scenes

 \subsection{Choosing an HJ map}

 The first task after a call of {\tt fitTorus} is the choice of an HJ map.
 It is undertaken by {\it TorusGenerator}'s method {\tt chooseTM}.
-That starts by using $L$ and $\xi$ to obtain by interpolation the radius $\Rsh$ and focal distance $\Delta$ of the underling shell orbit. $\Rsh$ sets the characteristic frequency $\Omega_{\rm scale}$ in the convergence criterion (\ref{eq:converge})
+It starts by using $L$ and $\xi$ to obtain by interpolation the radius $\Rsh$ and focal distance $\Delta$ of the underlying shell orbit. $\Rsh$ sets the characteristic frequency $\Omega_{\rm scale}$ in the convergence criterion

 Next the table {\tt interpJrE} is used to estimate the energy from $\vJ$.
 This is used to determine the orbit's velocity $v_{\rm merid}$ in the meridional plane when the star is at $(R,z)=(\Delta,0)$, and the variable $J_{\rm low}=0.3\Delta v_{\rm merid}$ is set.
 If $J_\phi>J_{\rm low}$, an isochrone HJ map is selected.
 If $J_\phi<J_{\rm low}$, $\Jcrit$ is evaluated from the potential's interpolator and a harmonic-oscillator HJ map is selected if $J_z<\Jcrit$ and an isochrone otherwise.